AviatrixSystems/terraform-provider-aviatrix/README.md

 ------------

 -	[Terraform](https://www.terraform.io/downloads.html) 0.10.x
 -	[Go](https://golang.org/doc/install) 1.8 (This will be used to build the provider plugin.
-Check this [doc](https://github.com/golang/go/wiki/SettingGOPATH) to setup GOPATH)
+-       Create a directory, go, follow this [doc](https://github.com/golang/go/wiki/SettingGOPATH) to edit ~/.bash_profile to setup GOPATH)

 Building The Provider
 ---------------------